It is recommended that you back up Navigator Encrypt configuration

 Navigator Encrypt administrator re-authenticates the process on the ACL

-by executing the command navencrypt acl --update
+by executing the command navencrypt acl --update.

-In the example above, the double exclamation (!!
+In the example above, the double exclamation (!!)

 characters indicate that a process fingerprint has changed and must be

 updated.
-Similarly, double E (EE
+Similarly, double E (EE) characters indicate a

 process read error.
 This error can be caused by a process that does not